KannonZenetism/zenetism-field-physics/structural-physics/spx/structural-space-orientation-paradox.md

 >
 > This SPX document is retained for archival and historical traceability only.

-# SPX — Structural Space, Orientation, and the Paradox of Emergence
+# SPX: Structural Space, Orientation, and the Paradox of Emergence

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Physics / Zenetist Canon